Prinolan009/WebsiteCompany/README.md

 In addition I did incoporate Javascript for some functionality pertaining to the menu, and CSSfor styling pages.

+Please run the file from the Master form, this will redirect you to the home page.

 The following website allows a user to
 - Register
 - Login